FMLA Laws in Pennsylvania

 Persons in management positions or human resources may act on behalf of your employer.
 The medical clearance should be credible and must satisfy the employer.
 Your employer must notify you in writing to provide sufficient information regarding the leave if they are unsatisfied.
 The request, however, must be reasonable.

-The Pennsylvanian legislature is considering a bill that provides paid family and medical leave for eligible employees.
+The Pennsylvania legislature is considering a bill that provides paid family and medical leave for eligible employees.
 Meanwhile, in February 2024, the state government announced changes to the State Employee Assistance Program (SEAP), providing new benefits to Commonwealth employees.
 Under the new SEAP, eligible employees can take up to eight weeks of paid parental leave instead of six weeks as previously offered.

 Consult Weisberg Cummings for Professional Assistance